-Where mechanical clearing is proposed, to meet the AOs the application must demonstrate all mechanical clearing will meet either AO138.3 or AO138.3.
-Accordingly, these AOs can be met by satisfying all of the following:
+Where mechanical clearing is proposed, this AO can be met by satisfying all of the following:

-- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
-Provide desktop and field data for soil erosion presence and future risk, both within the application area and on the land surrounding the application area. - 3.
+1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application.

+- 2. Provide desktop and field data for soil erosion presence and future risk, both within the application area and on the land surrounding the application area. - 3.
 Provide details of any potential increased soil erosion that may be caused by the proposed clearing, both within the application area and on the land surrounding the application area. - 4.
-Demonstrate how mechanical clearing will not occur: - a. on slopes12 greater than 5 per cent; or - b. within 50 metres of an area of soil erosion and instability.
-That is, mechanical clearing will not occur within 50 metres of: - i. gully erosion greater than 30 centimetres in depth; - ii. landslips; - iii. scarps; - iv. soil scalding; or - v. stream bank slumping.
+Provide details (desktop and field data) on the ground cover for the proposed cleared areas, including any variation across the area.
+Under the code, "ground cover" means plant matter, either dead or alive, woody or non-woody, that covers the surface of the ground (either attached or detached).
+For example grasses, shrubs, tree and grass leaf litter, twigs, logs, branches etc. - 5.
+Demonstrate how mechanical clearing will not occur in occur a regional ecosystem in reference table 4 of the code that states 'mechanical clearing not permitted'. - 6.
+Demonstrate how mechanical clearing will not disturb more than 50 per cent of the ground surface or result in any hectare having less than 50 per cent ground cover.
+Preferably ground cover is living native ground cover vegetation exceeding 50 per cent of each 50 by 50 metre area, however, it can also be achieved by leaving dead vegetation matter (e.g. mulch). - 7.
+Demonstrate how mechanical clearing will not occur on slopes greater than 5 per cent. - 8.
+Demonstrate how mechanical clearing will not occur within 50 metres of an area of soil erosion and instability.
+That is, mechanical clearing will not occur within 50 metres of: - a. gully erosion greater than 30 centimetres in depth; - b. landslips; - c. scarps; - d. soil scalding; or - e. stream bank slumping.

-Where the clearing does not meet all AOs (where relevant), the application must address PO138.
+Where the clearing does not meet all AOs (where relevant), the application must address PO151.
 The application should include all of the following:

 - 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
-Demonstrate that clearing will not result in accelerated soil erosion within or outside the land the subject of the development application. - "Accelerated soil erosion" means soil erosion that exceeds the natural level and that occurs as a direct result of human activity.
-See the code and Appendix 8 for further definitions associated with soil erosion and types of soil erosion. - 3.
-To demonstrate that clearing will not result in accelerated soil erosion, all of the following should be provided: - a.
-Desktop and field data for soil erosion presence and future risk, both within the application area and on the land surrounding the application area. - b.
-Desktop and field data for chemical, physical and biological fertility characteristics of the soil within the application area and on the land surrounding the application area.
+Demonstrate that clearing will not result in accelerated soil erosion within or outside the land the subject of the development application.

+"Accelerated soil erosion" means soil erosion that exceeds the natural level and that occurs as a direct result of human activity.
+See the code and Appendix 8 for further definitions associated with soil erosion and types of soil erosion.

+- 3. To demonstrate that clearing will not result in accelerated soil erosion, all of the following should be provided: - a.
+Desktop and field data for soil erosion presence and future risk, both within the application area and on the land surrounding the application area.

-12 Under the code slope means a measure of the upward or downward incline of the land surface over any 30 metre length in the application area.
+&lt;sup>12 Under the code slope means a measure of the upward or downward incline of the land surface over any 30-metre length in the application area.